Cliftonville F.C.: Long gap between victories

 Being an all-amateur team until the early 1970s, Cliftonville subsequently played a minor role in Northern Irish football as professionalism took hold.
-It was only in 1976, under manager Jackie Hutton and his assistant Jackie Patterson, that Cliftonville experienced a "revolution in fortune" which peaked on 28 April 1979 in the Irish Cup Final at Windsor Park.
+In 1979, under manager Jackie Hutton and his assistant Jackie Patterson, Cliftonville won the Irish Cup Final at Windsor Park.
 In front of 18,000 spectators, the largest attendance for many years, Cliftonville beat Portadown 3–2 with goals from John Platt, Mike Adair and a late winner from Tony Bell.
 Unusually, the Reds were playing in yellow and blue that day.
 A similar strip was launched for the club's appearance in the 2009 showpiece.

-In the years after this achievement, Cliftonville returned to the lower reaches of the Irish League, and in the Nineties frequently ended bottom of the league but relegation was not applied at that time.
+In the years after this achievement, Cliftonville returned to the lower reaches of the Irish League, and in the 1990s frequently ended bottom of the league but relegation was not applied at that time.
 However, things started to improve after winning the Floodlit Cup in 1996 and the County Antrim Shield in 1997 for the first time in 88 years.

 Under manager Marty Quinn, a player from the cup-winning side of 1979, Cliftonville won the Irish League in 1997–98 for the first time in 88 years at Solitude after a 1–1 draw against Glentoran.
-UTV's coverage of the post-match wait in the home changing-room, which erupted in celebration once the title win had been confirmed, brought the Reds' victory to a wide audience.
+UTV's coverage of the post-match wait in the home changing-room, including the celebration once the title win had been confirmed, brought the Reds' victory to a wide audience.
 After the Cliftonville players returned to the Solitude pitch, Reds Captain Mickey Donnelly lifted the Irish League trophy.
 Donnelly was made new Captain at the start of the season after replacing Marty Tabb.

-Yet the championship was followed by another potential highlight that turned out badly for Cliftonville, when the 1999 final of the Irish Cup between Cliftonville and Portadown was cancelled due to a Cliftonville player who had featured in the semi-final being deemed ineligible.
+The 1999 final of the Irish Cup between Cliftonville and Portadown was cancelled due to a Cliftonville player, who had featured in the semi-final, being deemed ineligible.
 Portadown were given a walkover in the final.

 Cliftonville subsequently entered the European arena for the first time, playing Nantes of France in the first round of the European Cup Winners Cup.
 The Reds lost 7–0 in France and 1–0 at Solitude.